30 Things You Shouldn't Do When the Weather Gets Colder

 "Don't let the upcoming holiday season be your reason to 'let it all go'," says Ferraro.
 "Use the holidays as a challenge instead."

-The Remedy Rx: “Exercise super-hard for a few weeks before the big day, like you’re training for the big fight, then indulge,” he says.
-“TREAT YO SELF.”
+The Rx: "Exercise super-hard for a few weeks before the big day, like you're training for the big fight, then indulge," he says.
+"TREAT YO SELF."

 Push Yourself Too Hard At The Gym

 "On the flip side, the cold weather brings a lot of bugs, colds and sicknesses," says Ferraro.
 "Listen to your body."

 The Rx: "If you need to rest, rest," says Ferraro.
 "Then get back after it when you're feeling 100 percent."

 The holiday season can bring a seemingly endless list of things to do (and we hope ours is more helpful than anxiety-inducing).
 It may seem efficient to swallow your stress to deal with later; in the meantime, that can impair your health and relationships.

 The Rx: Make a list.
 Not of everyone who's been naughty or nice, but of the ever-growing number of tasks the holiday season brings.
 Seeing it in black-and-white makes things seem more manageable, and "having a lot to do creates a healthy sense of pressure to achieve more focus," says Don Wetmore, founder of the Productivity Institute.
 He suggests you should "overplan" your day by 50 percent.
 "A project tends to expand with the time allocated to it," he says.
 "Give yourself one thing to do, and it'll take all day.
 But give yourself 12 things, and you'll get nine done."